vsouza/awesome-ios/README.md

 * [FDStackView](https://github.com/forkingdog/FDStackView) - Use UIStackView directly in iOS6+
 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
 It is written in pure swift.
 * [YangMingShan](https://github.com/yahoo/YangMingShan) - YangMingShan is a collection of iOS UI components that we created while building Yahoo apps.
-* [TOActionSheet](https://github.com/TimOliver/TOActionSheet) - A custom-designed reimplementation of the UIActionSheet control for iOS
 * [nui](https://github.com/tombenner/nui) - Style iOS apps with a stylesheet, similar to CSS
 * [RedBeard](http://www.redbeard.io/) - It's a complete framework that takes away much of the pain of getting a beautiful, powerful iOS App crafted.
 * [Material](https://github.com/CosmicMind/Material) - Material is an animation and graphics framework that allows developers to easily create beautiful applications.